Barbara Mandrell: Voice

-Legacy
+Legacy, influence and honors

 Mandrell has been widely considered among country music's most successful artists and all–around entertainers.
 "Perhaps the toughest soldier in the female army that invaded the country charts in the 1970s, Barbara could outwork, outperform, out-talk, and out-smile virtually anyone in show business," wrote Mary A. Bufwack and Robert K. Oermann.
 Jason Ankeny of AllMusic commented in a similar fashion: "Thanks to a string of hit singles and a popular television variety series, vocalist Barbara Mandrell was arguably the biggest female star in country music in the late '70s and early '80s."
 Paul Kingsbury, Michael McCall and John Rumble explained that Mandrell, "took her soul–country style to the biggest showrooms of Las Vegas, ruled the country charts during the late 1970s and early 1980s, starred on network TV, and told her story in one of country's best–selling autobiographies".

 Her influence on future artists has also shaped her legacy.
 Mandrell has been credited as an influence for Terri Clark, Reba McEntire, and Carly Pearce.
-McEntire thanked Mandrell in 2009 and spoke about her influence: "I thank you for the things that you’ve taught me, not only musically, but spiritually...And I will always treasure our relationship with all my heart."
+McEntire thanked Mandrell in 2009 and spoke about her influence: "I thank you for the things that you've taught me, not only musically, but spiritually...And I will always treasure our relationship with all my heart."
 In 2006, several artists re-recorded several of Mandrell's most popular singles in tribute to her career.
 The project was titled She Was Country When Country Wasn't Cool: A Tribute to Barbara Mandrell.
 It featured of remakes of her songs performed by contemporary country performers such was Kenny Chesney, Sara Evans and LeAnn Rimes.

 Mandrell has been only one of a few women to win the Country Music Association's Entertainer of the Year award, and one of only two women (alongside Taylor Swift) to win the award twice.
 She was also the first individual to win the accolade in back to back years (1980 and 1981).